 attributes are provided by the specific PHY.
 (See Figure 9-14.)

+NOTE-- In Figure 9-14, when transmitting a VHT PPDU, D1 = aRxPHYDelay (reference from the end of the last symbol of a PPDU on the medium)

 All medium timings that are referenced from the end of the transmission are referenced from the end of the last